-Although there are different types of eCommerce websites (i.e., Business-to-Business (B2B), music portals, auction websites, financial management websites), this discussion will be limited to eCommerce retail selling for the sake of simplicity.
+There are many types of eCommerce websites, i.e., Business-to-Business (B2B), music portals, auction websites, and financial management websites.
+This discussion will be limited to eCommerce retail selling for simplicity.
 Here are the primary issues and design elements to consider as you create your eCommerce website:

 1. Visual Appearance

 According to research by 3M, memory improves by 400% with visual aids, and all humans process visual information 60,000 times faster than text alone.
 The conversion optimization platform Justuno notes that the most crucial factor in the purchasing decisions of 93% of online consumers is (drum roll, please) visual appearance!
 For eCommerce websites, visuals relate to every graphic design element featured on your websites, including a color scheme that compliments your products and high-quality product photos.

 All eCommerce platforms come with a price.
-Whether a monthly fee flat rate, you must consider all costs in your business model.
-At the very least, think about the transaction fees, the maximum number of products you can sell, loyalty programs, gift cards, and the ability to create free shipping.
+Whether a flat monthly fee, you must consider all costs in your business model.
+At the very least, think about the transaction fees, the maximum number of products you can sell, loyalty programs, gift cards, and the ability to create free shipping

 3. Ease of Use

 Strongly consider how you’re going to manage your eCommerce business.
-If your eCommerce platform's goal is to sell products to consumers, the website interface needs to work smoothly.
+The website interface needs to work smoothly if your eCommerce platform's goal is to sell products to consumers.
 A practical, meaningful, and valuable user experience is one of the most critical conversion factors from the home page to the checkout page.
-Focus your efforts on creating an enjoyable online shopping experience.
+Focus your efforts on creating an enjoyable online shopping experience